rahulmovva/BCG_DataScience_and_Analytics_Virtual_Experience_Program/README.md

 - Historical pricing data: fixed and variable pricing data
 - Churn indicator: whether or not each customer has churned

-For the following task , you need to:
+For the following task , we need to:

 - Perform some exploratory data analysis.
 Look into data types, data statistics, specific parameters, and variable distributions
 - Verify the hypothesis of price sensitivity being correlated with churn